Toyota Land Cruiser: Markets

 The J300 series Land Cruiser is not sold in the United States and Canada due to slow sales for its J200 series predecessor, as well as limited production capacity; the related Lexus LX remains available.
 In those markets, the J200 series was partially replaced by the slightly smaller J250 series in 2024.

 Hybrid

+Hybrid powertrains were introduced to the Land Cruiser lineup in the 2025 as part of Toyota's shift toward lower-emission drivetrains.

-The hybrid variant was debuted in UAE with a redesigned front fascia.
+The hybrid variant was debuted in the UAE with a redesigned front fascia.

+Japan Market

+Toyota Motor Corporation has partially improved the Land Cruiser “300” series and introduced a hybrid model for Japanese domestic market.
+It will be released on October 1, 2026.
+The available variants for 3.5L Hybrid model are ZX and GR-Sport.
+The model code for hybrid version is 5AA-VJH300W.
+For 3.3L diesel engine available variants are ZX, GR-Sport and GX.
+The model code for diesel engine version is 3DA-FJA300W.
+Hybrid model is equipped with 7 seats, while diesel engine model is with 5 seats.